Andrettin/Wyrmsun/readme.txt

 - 4.0.3
 -----------------------------------------------------------------------

+* Quests
+- Fixed issue which caused a defeat on start for the The Tomb of Durahn Eikinskjaldi quest.

 * Scenarios
 - Fixed issue which caused the Westward Migration introduction trigger to fire for the The Settlement of Scandinavia scenario as well.